hasanmoudud/geocompr/main.md

 NMDS reduces the rank-based differences between the distances between objects in the original matrix and distances between the ordinated objects.
 The difference is expressed as stress.
 The lower the stress value, the better the ordination, i.e. the low-dimensional representation of the original matrix.
-Stress values lower than 10 represent an excellent fit, stress values of around 15 are still good, and values greater than 20 represent a poor fit.
+Stress values lower than 10 represent an excellent fit, stress values of around 15 are still good, and values greater than 20 represent a poor fit [@mccune_analysis_2002].
 In R, `metaMDS()` of the **vegan** package can execute a NMDS.
 As input it expects a community matrix with the sites as rows and the species as columns, e.g.: